 Officially, the tap water in Nadi and Suva as well as most mainland resorts is safe to drink.
 You might not like the taste much though.
 Check with individual, smaller island resorts.
 I drank the water at the Outrigger Sigatoka (I boiled it first as extra security and to improve the taste).
 The tap water at Matamanoa Resort was filtered onsite and also drinkable.
 It tasted fine too.

-Also, check out the CDC’s travel health summary on Fiji for more recommendations.
+Check out the CDC’s travel health summary on Fiji for more recommendations including vaccines to consider.

 Environment